jasonSchroeder89/THRace/README.md

 Final project for Advanced Java Programming.

-Code is licensed under the terms of GPL-3.
+All source code contained in this project is licensed under the terms of GPL-3.
 See LICENSE for terms and more information.

 Copyright 2020 Jason Schroeder